India-Pakistan conflict hits shared love of film, music

 “It’s something really unfortunate about politics, creating that rift and putting boundaries around art,” said Dua Zahra, assistant manager at Warner Bros South Asia’s music label in Pakistan.

-As part of its measures in the wake of the Kashmir attack, New Delhi’s ban on some Pakistani YouTube channels included private broadcaster HUM TV.
+As part of its measures in the wake of the IIOJK attack, New Delhi’s ban on some Pakistani YouTube channels included private broadcaster HUM TV.

-The channel, which says around 40 percent of its viewers are from India, simply told its fans to use a VPN to continue watching.
+The channel, which says around 40 percent of its viewers are from India, simply told its fans to use a VPN to continue watching.—AFP

-Since Modi took office more than a decade ago, many Indian critics and filmmakers have warned that Bollywood is now increasingly promoting his government’s Hindu nationalist ideology.

-While the conflict has created divisions on the cultural scene, there are signs that the trade will endure.

 Comments